commoncrawl/web-languages/README.md

 Sometimes asking a Large Language Model can be helpful: "What are some top websites written in the Welsh language?"

+You can also join [our Discord server](https://discord.gg/njaVFh7avF) where we have a dedicated channel for discussing this project.

 ## What kind of websites are you looking for?

 If you look at the template, we have requested urls in a few